Akshada77/Simon-Say-Game/README.md

 ## Description

 The **Simon Says Game** is a web-based implementation of the classic memory game "Simon Says".
 The game challenges players to remember and replicate increasingly complex sequences of colors.
-This project is built using HTML, CSS, and JavaScript, providing an interactive and responsive user experience.
+This project is built using HTML, CSS, and JavaScript, providing an interactive user experience.

 ## Features

 - **Interactive Gameplay**: Players can interact with the game using their mouse or touch devices.
-- **Dynamic Sound Effects**: Each button press is accompanied by a unique sound, enhancing the user experience.
-- **Responsive Design**: The game layout adjusts to different screen sizes, making it accessible on both desktop and mobile devices.
 - **Increasing Difficulty**: The game becomes progressively more challenging as the sequence length increases.

 ## How to Play